 - Online stores: It’s estimated that there are over 24 million online stores nowadays.
 Especially regarding knowledge and quality, smaller niche shops can be “stronger” than Amazon in their fields;

-- Walmart: Although a large percentage of its sales comes from brick-and-mortar stores, this is another global giant with a significant presence online, being the second most popular online store in the U.S.;
+- Walmart: Although a large percentage of Walmart sales comes from brick-and-mortar stores, this is another global giant with a significant presence online, being the second most popular online store in the U.S.;

 - Alibaba: A China-based online retailer, specialized in wholesale selling online.
 It splits into separate businesses.
 Alibaba is focused on B2B, Taobao on B2C, and Tmall on multinational brands;

-- Otto: An European online retailer, that sells products from other brands on its platform.
+- Otto: A European online retailer, that sells products from other brands on its platform.
 With a user-friendly interface, some top categories include fashion, electronics, housewares, and sports;

 - Jingdong (JD): Another Chinese e-commerce, and a direct competitor of Tmall (from Alibaba).
 It also has an English language version, Joybuy.com, which ships to more than 200 countries;

-- eBay: The pioneer in C2C online selling has evolved to offer B2C sales.
+- eBay: eBay is the pioneer in C2C online selling and has evolved to offer B2C sales.
 Regarding visits, it only loses to Amazon and stands for about 20% of the market share;

 - Flipkart: The largest online retailer in India, founded in 2007.
 In 2018, Walmart acquired 77% of Flipkart’s shares.
 Nowadays, there are more than 100 million accounts registered on the platform;